youngde811/TheOffensiveBard/README.md

 - **Share Anywhere** - Send via SMS or share to any app on your device
 - **Save Favorites** - Long-press any insult to save it for later
 - **Bulk Operations** - Select and share/forget multiple favorites at once
+- **Clear All Favorites** - Convenient trash icon in favorites header to clear all saved insults at once
 - **Seasonal Easter Eggs** - Subtle hidden icons - tap for elegant Old English overlay, long-press to share as image
-- **Customizable Settings** - Toggle haptics, adjust easter egg frequency, choose sound effects, control volume, set refresh interval
+- **Customizable Settings** - Toggle haptics, adjust easter egg frequency, choose sound effects, control volume
 - **Sound Effects** - Audible feedback when adding favorites (when haptics are off) with choice of chime or pop
 - **Dark Mode** - Automatic light/dark theme matching your device settings
 - **Optimized Performance** - FlashList rendering for smooth scrolling, only 0.81MB data file